 - Injury to the lower back

-If you are suffering from radiating pain your doctor can help you figure out the real cause and determine the best treatment options for you.
+If you are suffering from hip pain that radiates down the leg, your doctor can help you figure out the real cause and determine the best treatment options for you.

 Don’t suffer from radiating hip pain any longer – schedule an appointment today!